plisko/RepData_PeerAssessment1/PA1_template.md

 ##     2304        0        0
 ```

-In order to **clean the NA values**, we decided to associate to each NA in the *step* column of the data frame the average number of steps associated to its 5-minute interval (computed on the entire dataset).
-The average number of steps associated to NA values was also *rounded to the nearest integer value*.
+The presence of NAs can add bias to the analysis.
+In order to **clean the NA values**, we decided to associate to each NA in the *steps* column of the data frame the average number of steps associated to its 5-minute interval (computed on the entire dataset).
+The average number of steps associated to NA values was also *rounded to the nearest greater integer value (ceiling)* in order to keep the steps variable as an integer value (a fractionary number of steps does not make physical sense).

 The following code details transformation that was applied: